 Submit information as soon as possible for first consideration to Scott Sanders, EPF Board President, at the following email address: email@example.com (as a single pdf document with “Executive Director” in the subject line).

-This posting remains active until filled with first review of applications on May 15, 2021.
+This posting remains active until filled with the second review of applications on June 15, 2021.